j9t/little-books/manuscript/html-css-frameworks.md

 Whether internal or external framework, whether expert or beginner, read and follow the documentation.

 This rule is paramount because the second source of quality issues with frameworks and the works created with them (after framework bloat) is user and developer error.
 Or user and developer misconduct!
-Some scenarios that illustrate this are when a pattern is hacked to work, when something has been developed that’s actually already part of the framework, or when things get overwritten without regard for framework updates.
+Some scenarios that illustrate this are when a pattern is hacked to work, when something is being developed that’s already part of the framework, or when things get overwritten without regard for framework updates.

 When using frameworks, always follow the documentation.